tkhq/docs/docs/passkeys/options.md

 The `pubKeyCredParams` is a list of supported algorithms.
 If you're relying on Turnkey to validate passkey signatures, this list should be: `[{alg: -7, type: "public-key"}, {alg: -257, type: "public-key"}]`.

-The integers `-7` and `-257` are algorithm identifiers for P256 and RSA (the full list is part of the [COSE standard, maintained by IANA](https://www.iana.org/assignments/cose/cose.xhtml#algorithms)).
-Currently Turnkey supports ES256 and RS256 only.
+The integers `-7` and `-257` are algorithm identifiers for ES256 (aka P256) and RS256 (aka RSA), respectively.
+The full list of possible values is part of the [COSE standard, maintained by IANA](https://www.iana.org/assignments/cose/cose.xhtml#algorithms).
+Currently Turnkey only supports ES256 and RS256.

 ### `user`